ali-master/pwa-badge/README.md

 ### The Badge API consists of five methods:

-- `isSupported()` Check if the User's browser supports the PWA Badging feature, and returns a `boolean` value that represents the Status of supporting.
+- `isSupported()` Check if the User's browser supports the Feature, and returns a `boolean` value that represents the Status of supporting.
 - `syncSetBadge(unreadCount)` Removes app's badge **Synchronously**.
 If a value is provided, set the badge to the provided value otherwise, display a plain